The master of weird Japanese horror games is back! Chilla’s Art latest creation, The Bathhouse is out and the aesthetic is more amazing than ever.

 The Bathhouse Endings and Story Explained

 After the good ending, your life was spared for your kind actions of releasing whoever was chained in the basement.
 You wake up in the hospital where a doctor and police officer were watching over you.
 Most of your bones were broken, but at least you’re alive.
-The officer explains that nobody lives in that village, and nobody should try living there.
+The officer explains that nobody actually lives in that village.

 You find out that the landlord and the monk from the temple were sacrificing women for a ritual to lift a curse on the village.
 Maina was the latest victim, then you, her sister were next!
 Yoko was probably the first.

 They were going to sacrifice you to the now Ghost Yoko.
 The woman in the basement of the Bathhouse burned them, and so you were saved.
 She was the one being whipped by the monk in the opening scene too.